Dedeco1225/Dedeco1225/README.md

 - I'm André Ricardo
 - 🌱🚎 I’m currently learning Machine Learning, Artificial intelligence for Robotics and Self-Driving Car
-- I’m working with Supply Chain management
+- 👨🏼‍💼I’m working with Supply Chain management
 - 🌎 and I also like to travel and watch series